ZUGFeRD/ZUV/README.md

 ## Run

+To check a PDF file for ZUGFEeRD conformance use

-`java -jar target/ZUV-0.4.2-SNAPSHOT.jar -f <filename of ZUGFeRD PDF.pdf>`
+`java -jar ZUV-0.7.0.jar --action validate -z <filename of ZUGFeRD PDF.pdf>`

+If you just want to check an XML file use

+`java -jar ZUV-0.7.0.jar --action validate -x <filename of ZUGFeRD invoice.xml>`

 ## Output